 For example, a doctor may prescribe medication for a patient’s illness.
 As a result, the patient suffers unexpected complications.
 This may seem like a malpractice case, but the doctor-prescribed medication is commonly used for that illness.
 So, in this instance, the doctor acted within the standard of care, and no malpractice occurred.

 Medical errors can be catastrophic and even fatal, but that does not mean the doctor has acted negligently.
-A Scranton medical malpractice law firm can help you figure out if a medical error was due to negligence.
+A Scranton medical malpractice law firm can help you determine if a medical error was due to negligence.

 What Should I Do If I Suspect Medical Malpractice?